mgaitan/richterm/docs/index.md

 - `--prompt`: Rich markup shown before the command (defaults to `$`).
 - `--hide-command`: omit the prompt/command from the SVG.
 - `-o/--output`: select the SVG destination; otherwise `rich_term_<TIMESTAMP>.svg` is created in the working directory.
+- `--shown-command`: render a different command string than the one executed (useful when the real invocation is noisy or repetitive).

 Rich output is encouraged automatically: unless you opt out, the command runs with colour-friendly hints (`TERM`, `FORCE_COLOR`, `CLICOLOR_FORCE`, `PY_COLORS`, `TTY_COMPATIBLE`).
 Set `RICHTERM_DISABLE_COLOR_HINT=1` or export `NO_COLOR` to skip these tweaks.